-Syntax: RANDBETWEEN( Integer A; Integer B)
+Syntax: RANDBETWEEN( Integer A ; Integer B)

-Returns: Integer Constraints: A <= B
+30 October 2020 Page 147 of 215 Returns: Integer

+Constraints: $A \leq B$

 Semantics: The function returns a random integer number between A and B inclusive.
 Note that unlike most functions, this function will often return different values when called each time with the same parameters.